abhishekad/abhishekad/README.md

 - 👋 Hi, I’m @abhishek
 - 👀 I’m interested in full stack development
 - 🌱 I’m currently learning React
-- 💞️ Have a look on my projects and feel free to suggest new things
+- 💞️ Have a look on my projects
-- 📫 How to reach me abhishekad01@gmail.com
+- 📫 Feel free to reach me at abhishekad01@gmail.com for suggestions and improvments

 <!---
 abhishekad/abhishekad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.